 The non-surgical eyelift and browlift use the injectable treatments to re-establish youthful proportions and rejuvenate tired eyes.
 Often a combination of neuromodulator and temporary fillers is used.

-To lift the upper eyelids non-surgically, Botulinum toxin is injected into the muscles that pull down the eyebrows including the corrugator supercilli muscle between the eyebrows, and the orbicularis oculi muscle at the outer tail of the brow.
+To lift the upper eyelids non-surgically, neuromodulator is injected into the muscles that pull down the eyebrows including the corrugator supercilli muscle between the eyebrows, and the orbicularis oculi muscle at the outer tail of the brow.
 Injecting these muscles allows the brows to lift, opening the upper eyelids.
 Being a very experienced injector, Dr. Ovchinsky can shape and tilt the outer brows.
 The result is a non-surgical browlift and the upper eyelids open up.
 This works best for the patients with less severe upper eyelid and brow drooping.
 With more advanced aging and heavier upper eyelids this technique is not as effective, and an upper eyelid lift (upper blepharoplasty) or an endoscopic browlift are better choices.
 Dr. Ovchinsky will evaluate whether you would benefit better from a surgical or non-surgical eyelift or browlift.

 With aging, dark circles and sunken areas appear under the eyes.
 These sunken areas accentuate the appearance of the fatty bags in the lower eyelids, making them more noticeable.